kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/Momentum.md

 F_x= \rho Q \Delta v_x = \left(1.94~\slug/\ft^3\right) \left(0.418~\ft^3/\s\right)\left(-46.65~\fps \right)=-37.38~\lb
 $$

 The minus sign tells us that the force *on the fluid* is to the left.
-The force on the block is $37.38~\lb$ to the right.
+The force on the block is therefor 37.38 lb to the right.

 Now the *y*-direction: